TIY-Austin-Front-End-Engineering/js-assignments/html-intro-1/README.md

 After completing this assignment, you should be able to effectively:

 - navigate the folder structure in the terminal
-- open workspaces and create files with Sublime Text
+- open workspaces and create files with Sublime Text, Atom, vim, etc...
 - generate boilerplate HTML code in Sublime Text
 - find and use resources (like Lorem Ipsum and GIFs)
 - create simple, single column layouts